 Running and fat burning

 A one-year prospective study published in 2015 in The Journal of Sports Medicine and Physical Fitness investigated the effect of running both with and without diet changes on 538 novice runners’ fat mass.
 Some participants were asked to change their diets and run regularly, while others simply ran the distance without a diet change.
 The researchers compared the loss of fat mass between those who ran 3.1 miles (5 kilometers) or more per week and those who ran shorter distances.
+If you want to keep track of your weekly running distance, we recommend investing in one of the best running watches.

 Researchers discovered that those who ran more than 3.1 miles per week and made targeted diet changes reduced their fat mass by 12.30 pounds (5.58 kilograms) over a year.
 There was a mean difference of 8.40 pounds (3.81 kg) between those who ran that distance with and without diet changes.
 Novice runners who ran less than 3.11 miles a week and changed their diet showed an average fat loss of 7.83 lbs (3.55 kg).